leowucn/captain/README.md

-## Awesome Tool for Leaning English
+## Awesome Tool for Learning English

 ### What it is